Mertozturkk/Mertozturkk/README.md

 <h1 align="center">Hi 👋, I'm Mert</h1>
 <h3 align="center">Developer</h3>
 I'm a Backend Developer based in Ankara.
 I'm working as a Bacckend Developer at Teleskop App.
 I possess extensive expertise in building scalable and efficient web applications using Python.
-I am currently broadening my skill set by delving into emerging technologies such as Elasticsearch, TypeScript, Go, and Node.js, in order to stay abreast of the latest industry trends and advancements.
+I am currently broadening my skill set by delving into emerging technologies such as Elasticsearch, Golang, in order to stay abreast of the latest industry trends and advancements.

 - 🌱 I’m currently learning **AWS,Nodejs,Typescript,Golang**
 -